What is a signature loan and how does it work?

 What is a signature loan?

-A signature loan is an unsecured personal loan.
+Unsecured personal loans are sometimes called signature loans.
 Unlike a secured loan, this type of loan doesn’t require you to pledge collateral — something of value, like a bank account or house — a lender can seize if you fail to repay the loan.
 Instead, the loan is backed by your signature, which represents a legal promise to repay the loan funds.

 Because the loan is unsecured, lenders typically charge a higher interest rate than secured loans, such as mortgages and auto loans.
 The average interest rate for signature loans is often lower than the average interest rate for credit cards.